Work With Us

 As the Development and Marketing Manager, you will report to the Executive Director and will work closely with other staff members, including the Artistic Director and staff, artists, Board members and volunteers involved in the Invert/ED youth education program and Dancing Through Parkinson’s.
 Your principal place of work will be the Company’s office, which is currently located in Culver City, CA 90230.
 You may be asked to travel to various locations throughout LA County for project-related meetings and activities, so you must have reliable methods of transportation.
 In addition, you should be available to help with Invertigo’s performance or fundraising events on weekends and/or evenings, several times per year, in addition to regular weekly hours, if needed.

-As a member of a highly-collaborative, small, and ambitious organization, other duties and responsibilities will arise.
+As a member of a highly-collaborative, small, and ambitious organization, other duties and responsibilities may necessarily arise.
 Everyone on our staff, including the Executive Director, has changed the ink in the printer or taken out the recycling from time to time.

 Our goal is to find a great person that wants to grow in the position, through a love of learning, strengthening their skills, and taking on greater responsibilities over time.